-There are plenty of keys to happiness, and dancing just so happens to be one of them!
+There are plenty of keys to happiness, and dancing is definitely one of them!
 The art of ballroom dancing has been alive since the 16th century- peaking in the 19th and 20th century after the incorporation of the two-step, tango, and waltz.
 Thanks to tv shows such as Dancing With The Stars, this elegant art form is back and in the spotlight of the dance world.

 Ballroom dancing is a wonderful way for people from all walks of life to get in shape while also releasing their creative juices.
 This goes past merely benefiting your body- to also benefiting your state of mind and social connections.
 Dancing is a great social activity, and it has been proving that socializing regularly can have vast health benefits on self-esteem, stress, and even your BMI.
 Here are the Top 10 from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic: